sahil1sk/dennis_hacthon_project/README.md

 ## Important Note:
 > As Backend In Heroku if there is no interaction with Backend then it will go in Idle State, So for first user meeting joining and creation it will be slow because services starting in backend but then it will work Smoothly.
-25 Seconds Delay in Token generator and api Call first one.
+35 Seconds Delay in Token generator and api Call first one only for first user.

 <br>